Ecohen4/data-viz/quiz/quiz4_DOM_SOLUTIONS.md

 	data.trial2[1] // [4,5]

 #### Functions
 Write a javascript function that returns a value one larger than the value passed in.
+Show how to use it.

 	function plus1(x) { //define a function named "plus1"
 		return x+1;     //return value one larger than the value passed in